Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/105-SoftwareStacks.md

   ![Installing: Install the software](https://462000265.lumidata.eu/2day-20260422/img/LUMI-2day-20260422-105-SoftwareStacks/EasyBuildInstallingStep3.png){ loading=lazy }
 </figure>

 Let's look at GROMACS as an example.
-I will not try to do this completely live though as the installation takes 15 or 20 minutes.

 First we need to figure out for which versions of GROMACS there is already support on LUMI.
 An easy way to do that is to simply check the [LUMI Software Library](https://lumi-supercomputer.github.io/LUMI-EasyBuild-docs/).